hw-tinkerers/zmk/README.md

 You can also come join our [ZMK Discord Server](https://zmk.dev/community/discord/invite).

 To review features, check out the [feature overview](https://zmk.dev/docs/).
 ZMK is under active development, and new features are listed with the [enhancement label](https://github.com/zmkfirmware/zmk/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) in GitHub.
-Please feel free to add 👍 to the issue description of any requests to upvote the feature.
+Please feel free to add 👍 to the issue description of any requests to upvote the feature. <br>

 Steps to setup toolchain:

+Before moving forward.
+If you have a Windows machine, please visit [this](https://www.youtube.com/watch?v=9gc0QM4smeY) link to install dependencies and zephyr-sdk to build firmware (As it is a bit complex to use comman line to setup toolchain on windows). <br>

+For Macos and Linux users:<br>

 1. Install west

-For macos and windows users:
+For macos:

 ```
 pip3 install -U west